btorpey/btorpey.github.io/content/howdidigethere.md

     substitution is done

--   There is no way to include a single-quote within single-quotes, but there is a trick that gives a similar effect, that you can read about HERE.
+-   There is no way to include a single-quote within single-quotes, but there is a trick that gives a similar effect, that you can read about here (<http://stackoverflow.com/a/1250279/203044>).

 Now you'll never need to ask yourself "How did I get here"?